Kaminyou/Dense-Normalization/README.md

 ## Get Started with an example
-We provide a simple example (one image from the Kyoto summer2autumn dataset) for you to translate an UHR image with our DN
+We provide a simple example (one image from the Kyoto summer2autumn dataset) for you to translate an UHR image with our DN.

 ### Download example data
 ```bash